micmejia/bible-dump/AMPC/Luke/Luke 19.md

-And they will dash you down to the ground, you [Jerusalem] and your children within you; and they will not leave in you one stone upon another, [all] because you did not come progressively to recognize _and_ know _and_ understand [from observation and experience] the time of your visitation [that is, when God was visiting you, the time [^m]in which God showed Himself gracious toward you and offered you salvation through Christ].
+And they will dash you down to the ground, you [Jerusalem] and your children within you; and they will not leave in you one stone upon another, [all] because you did not come progressively to recognize _and_ know _and_ understand [from observation and experience] the time of your visitation [that is, when God was visiting you, the time in which God showed Himself gracious toward you and offered you salvation through Christ].